 If that sounds like what you’re looking for, let’s head right into it!

-How to Reset a Schlage Keypad Lock Without Code?
+Resetting Your Schlage Keypad Lock Without Code

-You don’t need any code to reset a Schlage Keypad Lock.
+First off, you don’t need any code to reset a Schlage Keypad Lock.

 Follow the steps below to reset your Schlage Keypad Lock (without code):

-- Press and release the outside Schlage button.
+- Press and release the Schlage button.

 - Reconnect the battery.
 Next, press and hold the Schlage button until the light turns green and the lock beeps.
 Ensure you complete this step in 10 seconds.

 - To confirm whether the reset is successful, enter one of the default 4-digit codes (User Code) to see if the bolt moves.
-If it does, then the reset was successful.
+If it does, the reset was successful.

 That’s all you need to do to reset your Schlage Keypad Lock.
 As you can see, you don’t need to enter any code.